Super Rare Games

 Super Rare Games Limited is a video game publisher and distributor based in London, England.
 The company releases limited print games for the Nintendo Switch which can be purchased from their website.
-Super Rare Games was founded by George Perkins and is currently led by Perkins, Ryan Brown, Stuart Townsend, Verity Murphy, and Lindsey Reed.
+Super Rare Games was founded by George Perkins and is currently led by Perkins, Stuart Townsend, Verity Murphy, and Lindsey Reed.
+On June 16, 2023, Super Rare Games announced the start of limited print games for the PlayStation 4 and PlayStation 5.

 Business model

 Each game published and distributed by Super Rare Games is only printed once with a hard limit on number of copies produced.
 New games are announced once a month.
 According to Perkins, the reasoning behind this is "when you release [too] much content, you lose the collectability of having a set".

-In a newsletter sent to subscribers on 27 March 2019, company lead Perkins announced a plan for Super Rare Games to increase the amount of units per release "from 3-4,000 to 4-6,000k" for the remaining titles in 2019.